Erotemic/shitspotter/README.rst

 Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

+* 2024-01-31 - First update of 2024.
+New images are being added to the validation split.
+New CID is ``bafybeibxxrs3w7iquirv262ctgcwgppgvaglgtvcabb76qt5iwqgwuzgv4``.
 * 2023-12-31 - Last update of 2023.
 We also welcome a new content contributor: Roady.
 Details will be added in the acknowledgements.
 New CID is ``bafybeihuem7qz2djallypbb6bo5z7ojqnjz5s4xj6j3c4w4aztqln4tbzu``.
 * 2023-12-20 - More images and many more annotations.
 Data collected next year (2024) will be part of the validation set.
 New CID is ``bafybeifkufkmmx3qxbvxe5hbskxr4gijkevcryxwp3mys2pqf4yjv2tobu``.
 * 2023-11-17 - More images and annotations.
 New CID is ``bafybeie275n5f4f64vodekmodnktbnigsvbxktffvy2xxkcfsqxlie4hrm``.